Edmonton Institution inmate alleges abuse behind bars during pandemic

 Osman said he heard the inmate tell correctional officers he needed to go to the hospital.

-He said he heard the guards respond, "The hospital is only for coronavirus.
+He said he heard the correctional officers respond, "The hospital is only for coronavirus.
 You're breathing.
 You're fine."

 - 'He didn't get a death sentence': Living in fear of COVID-19 behind bars